docwhat/website/content/posts/2011-06-13-virtualenv-on-os-x/index.md

 python's version of Wayne E. Seguin's RVM (Ruby Version Manager).

 I've tried installing virtualenv/wrapper twice before and failed miserably.
-But this time I decided to actually do it.<!-- more -->
+But this time I decided to actually do it.

 Some quick background: I've been a very active python programmer up to and including 2.5 series.
 I've implemented large python-based systems at several